nodejs/TSC/TSC-Charter.md

 ## Section 5.
 Responsibilities of the TSC.

-Subject to such policies as may be set by the Board, the TSC is responsible for all technical development within the Node.js Foundation,
+Subject to such policies as may be set by the CPC, the TSC is responsible for all technical development within the Node.js project,
 including:

 * Setting release dates.